wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

 Ending
 ^^^^^^

 The ``end()`` method (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html#end(boolean)>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc2_1_1Command.html#a134eda3756f00c667bb5415b23ee920c>`__) is called once when the command ends, whether it finishes normally (i.e. ``isFinished()`` returned true) or it was interrupted (either by another command or by being explicitly canceled).
 The method argument specifies the manner in which the command ended; users can use this to differentiate the behavior of their command end accordingly.
-The end block should be used to “wrap up” command state in a neat way, such as setting motors back to zero or reverting a solenoid actuator to a “default” state.
+The end block should be used to "wrap up" command state in a neat way, such as setting motors back to zero or reverting a solenoid actuator to a "default" state.

 Specifying end conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^